Display to header level

 Anyone who enters the easement area and engages in an activity not within the scope of permitted uses, or who engages in a permitted activity but not within the easement area, is a trespasser and can be barred from entering or ousted from the property just as any other trespasser can be ousted.
 The safest way to remove trespassers is to request the assistance of the local police but the remedy of self-help, if it can be done without violence or confrontation, is also a legally permitted method to exercise easement rights.

 Owners and holders are both interested in minimizing liability related to personal injury and property damage.
-Several guides available at ConservationTools.org cover this subject:
+Several WeConservePA guides cover this subject, including:

-The subject of trail accessibility for all people, including those with physical disabilities—of planning, designing, building, maintaining and managing universal access trails—is covered at length in the guide Universal Access Trails and Shared Use Paths, available at ConservationTools.org.
-The Model Trail Easement Agreement is designed to help users comply with Americans with Disabilities Act requirements for accessibility.
+The subject of trail accessibility for all people, including those with physical disabilities—of planning, designing, building, maintaining and managing universal access trails—is covered at length in the guide Trails for All People: Guidance for Accessibility and Inclusive Design.

 The donation of a trail easement by owners to a holder may qualify as a charitable donation of a partial interest in real estate for federal income tax purposes if certain conditions are met.
 This guide does not attempt to explain all the requirements for receiving a federal tax deduction and is not a substitute for competent tax counsel.
 However, requirements, roughly stated, include but are not limited to the following:

 The donation of a trail easement that qualifies for a federal income tax deduction may also provide a federal estate tax exemption under §2031(c) of the Internal Revenue Code.
-Whether this exemption is worth pursuing depends on the particular facts and circumstances at the time of the donor’s death.
-In order to preserve the option of using the benefit, the easement should include a provision that prohibits commercial recreational uses within the easement area to the extent those uses would conflict with the tax code provision.
+Donors should consult with their tax and legal advisors to determine whether these benefits may be advantageous and whether the benefits outweigh the disadvantages of drafting the agreement to conform with the §2031(c) requirements.
+To preserve the option of using the benefit, the easement should include a provision that prohibits commercial recreational uses within the easement area to the extent those uses would conflict with the tax code provision.

-The commentary to the Model Trail Easement Agreement includes provisions that may be added to the Model to enable owners to pursue federal tax benefits for a trail easement donation.
-Since, in many cases, such benefits won’t be pursued, either because the easement is being sold or because the effort needed to qualify for the benefits outweighs the potential benefits, the provisions are located as options in the commentary rather than in the Model itself.
+The supplemental provisions to the Model Trail Easement Agreement includes provisions that may be added to the Model to enable owners to pursue federal tax benefits for a trail easement donation.
+Since, in many cases, such benefits won’t be pursued, either because the easement is being sold or because the effort needed to qualify for the benefits outweighs the potential benefits, the provisions are located in the supplemental provisions rather than in the Model itself.